pruthviraj495/Statsmarketresearch-blogs/0603/Clutch_Actuator_Module__CAM__Market.md

- <p>The global key manufacturers of Electronic Clutch System include Bosch, Hitachi, Continental, Mitsubishi Electric, ZF Friedrichshafen, Mercedes-Benz, Magneti Marelli, Infineon Technologies and Swoboda, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Clutch Actuator Module (CAM) include Bosch, Hitachi, Continental, Mitsubishi Electric, ZF Friedrichshafen, Mercedes-Benz, Magneti Marelli, Infineon Technologies and Swoboda, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Electronic Clutch System manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Clutch Actuator Module (CAM) manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>